- 1 (.25 ounce) package active dry yeast

 - 2 tablespoons vegetable oil

-- Sprinkle the yeast over 1 cup of warm water in a bowl.
-The water should be no more than 100 degrees F (40 degrees C).
-Let stand for 10 minutes until the yeast softens and begins to form a creamy foam.
+- Dissolve yeast and 1/2 teaspoon sugar in warm water in a large bowl.
+Let stand until the yeast softens and begins to form a creamy foam, about 10 minutes.

-- Bake in the preheated oven until the pretzels are golden brown, about 12 minutes.
+- Bake bread in the preheated oven until the tops are golden and the bottom of the loaves sound hollow when tapped, 20 to 25 minutes.